-Thanks to deregulation, Pennsylvania consumers who buy their electricity from PECO Energy Co., the state’s largest utility, can start saving money on their monthly bills if they switch to an alternative retail electric company, according to Pennsylvania Consumer Advocate Sonny Popowsky.
+Thanks to deregulation, Pennsylvania consumers who buy their electricity from PECO Energy Co., the states largest utility, can start reducing their monthly bill costs if they switch to an alternative retail electric company, according to Pennsylvania Consumer Advocate Sonny Popowsky.

 At the seminar, Popowski told attendees that about 200,000 PECO customers had already switched to a retail electric company in order to get lower electric rates and save money.

 We think that a typical PECO customer who shops can save about $10 a month or more, said Popowsky.
 That adds up, $120 over the course of 12 months, and you wont even notice the difference, other than the fact that youre getting a lower bill.

 Popowskys estimation falls in line with the Pennsylvania Public Utility Commission, which says that consumers might see significant savings by switching to a retail electric company because electricity generation costs are the most expensive part of an average electric bill.

 In some areas, the electric supplier’s rate is as much as 10 percent cheaper than the default service price offered by the utility, the PUC states on its website.

 Deregulation Grants the Power to Choose Without Sacrificing Convenience

 Consumers wont see a change in service or support if they switch to a retail electric company because PECO remains responsible for maintaining and fixing all of the equipment used for distribution, such as power lines, poles, and transformers, and for responding to emergencies and outages.
 Additionally, consumers who switch will still get just one electric bill from PECO, regardless of which energy provider they choose.

 Although the utilitys rate for the rest of the summer hasnt been determined, locking in a fixed rate with a retail electric company would provide cost certainty for consumers who are concerned that electric rates will continue to go higher.